Siberian Husky Ch. Nuthatch's Champagne Super Nova "Reilly"

 The Siberian Husky has a thick, soft, double coat usually medium in length.
 The coat can be any colour with the most common being various shades of wolf and silver greys, tan, and black with white points.
 Siberians also have a large variety of markings, especially on the head.
 The eyes are shades of brown or blue in colour, one of each colour or parti-coloured — all are equally acceptable to the breed standards.

-In recent years, the popularity of the breed has increased dramatically.
+Note: In recent years, the popularity of the breed has increased dramatically.
 Unfortunately, with this popularity comes the issue of irresponsible breeders attempting to cash in.
 If you are considering a Siberian Husky puppy, be especially selective in choosing a responsible and reputable breeder.
-For more information on selecting a breeder, see the articles on the main Breed Listing and Breeders page.
-There are three Arctic breeds recognized by the American Kennel Club — The Siberian Husky, the Alaskan Malamute and the Samoyed — There are also various cross-breeds known as "Alaskan Huskies".
-The Siberian Husky is the only recognized breed for which the terrm "Husky" has become part of the breed's name.
+For more information on selecting a breeder, see the articles on the main General Information page.
+There are three Arctic breeds recognized by the American Kennel Club — The Siberian Husky, the Alaskan Malamute and the Samoyed — There are also various cross-breeds known as “Alaskan Huskies”.
+The Siberian Husky is the only recognized breed for which the terrm “Husky” has become part of the breed’s name.

 The Siberian Husky breed is generally very healthy.
 However, like all breeds, certain hereditary disorders have been found in the breed, including some eye problems, such as juvenile cataracts, corneal dystrophy and PRA as well as reported cases of Hip Dysplasia.
 Additional information on these and other dog health related issues can be found in the Health and Nutrition section as well as at: Your Siberian Husky: Its Hips and Its Eyes.